alexmacarthur/typeit/README.md

 # TypeIt: A jQuery Animated Typing Plugin

 ## Description
 A jQuery plugin that outputs text like it's being typed.
 It allows you to type single strings, multiple strings that stack, and multiple strings that delete & replace each other.
-It's lightweight, scalable, and super easy to implement.
+It's lightweight, scalable, responsive, and super easy to implement.

 ## Demo
 Checkout several demos and a sandbox where you can try it out at <a href="http://alexmacarthur.github.io/typeit">alexmacarthur.github.io/typeit</a>.